All Products

 image

-Apply the password policy when you create a user account
+Apply when creating a user account

 image

-Apply the password policy to existing user accounts
+Apply to existing user accounts

 image